newhuo-tech/sg-docs/source/index.html.md

 It is very welcome for market maker who has good market making strategy and large trading volume.
 If your New Huo Spot account or Contract account has at least 10 BTC, you can send your email to:

-- Contact customer support from Help Center or send email to [customersupport@huobi.sg](mailto:customersupport@huobi.sg).
+- Contact customer support from Help Center or send email to [customersupport@nhex.sg](mailto:customersupport@nhex.sg).

 And provide below details: